Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 13 trips per day across all routes, equating to approximately 94 weekly trips per individual stop.
+According to the 2021 Census, a high 31.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages one trip per day across all routes, resulting in approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport